 Our executive compensation philosophy is to forge critical connections between performance, long-term value creation, employee engagement and retention, compensation governance and our cultural values.
 The Compensation Committee reviews and approves the elements of our compensation program at least annually, with input from an independent compensation consultant.
-Our 2022 executive compensation program remained largely consistent with our 2021 program.
-Recent changes to the program are described in the "Compensation Discussion and Analysis" section of this proxy statement beginning on page 39.
+In 2023, we included within our executive compensation program performance share units aimed at trying executive compensation directly to the achievement of certain corporate metrics.
+Otherwise, the 2023 program remained largely consistent with our 2022 program.
+The program is described in the "Compensation Discussion and Analysis" section of this proxy statement beginning on page 41.
 We believe the following practices and policies within our program promote sound compensation governance and are in the best interests of our stockholders and executives: